Back to the bitter cold weather and the warm clothes and back to the kitchen!

+Karen Wright: I packed some sunshine in my suitcase and made Paella

-Here I am back home again after a lovely sunny break in Spain.
-What a contrast though, when the aeroplane approached Leeds Bradford airport!
+Here I am back home again after a lovely sunny break in Spain … but what a contrast when the aeroplane approached Leeds-Bradford airport!

+The captain explained that the landing was going to be choppy, and he was correct, the plane bumping around.

 Back then to bitter cold weather and warm clothes.

-I used three hundred grams of rice and about a litre of hot chicken stock to make a huge panful which would easily serve six.
+I used three hundred grams of rice and about a litre of hot chicken stock to make a huge pan full, which would easily serve six.

 I spiced mine with saffron and hot paprika and cooked up a mixture of onion, garlic, red pepper, chicken, sausage, chorizo and prawns for the main ingredients.

-Paella traditionally contains a mixture of meat and seafood, but it can easily be made vegetarian or vegan.

-It is a one pot recipe which of course saves on the washing up.
+Paella traditionally contains a mixture of meat and seafood but it can easily be made vegetarian or vegan.
+It is a one-pot recipe, which of course saves on the washing up!

 If you want to see me cook the rhubarb paella you can find me in the demo tent on the Friday and Sunday at eleven in the morning.